madacol/blog/install youtube-dl in android.md

 ## Youtube-dl + sharing + dialog **(Recommended)**

-After sharing to termux, a dialog will appear so you can choose to download video or just audio
+After sharing a URL to termux, a dialog will appear so you can choose to download video or just audio

 ```bash
     # Ask for storage permission